 Using Timeline Feature

 You can open timeline feature on Windows 10 simply by click or tap on its button (looks like a series of empty squares and a tiny scrollbar ) from the taskbar. which should be positioned to the right side of Cortana’s search box.
-Or you can use keyboard shortcut Windows + Tab keys simultaneously to access Timeline feature.
+Or you can use keyboard shortcut Windows + Tab keys simultaneously to access the Timeline feature.

 You’ll see your current activities in large snapshots across the top rows and then your previous activities in smaller snapshots below.